 Is annulment just a Catholic Divorce?
-This article explains the controversial Roman Catholic position on love, marital intimacy, divorce, remarriage and celibacy.
+This article explains the controversial Roman Catholic position on love, marriage, marital intimacy, divorce, remarriage and celibacy.

 The Beatles wrote a song that was the sensation of 1967, “All you need is love.”
 This the same point made a few years earlier by an ecumenical council of the Catholic Church.